-Students can typically receive federal financial aid to fund their exchange program, nationally or internationally.
-However, as going on exchange can be more expensive than a typical semester at Buffalo State, students may have a gap between their federal and state eligibility and their total cost.
-Students accustomed to working via the federal work-study program should not plan on this source of funding while on exchange.
-Eligibility for New York State TAP is contingent on where the student pays tuition and fees, therefore, eligibility is program specific.
-The most common strategy to fund any shortfalls existing for students going on exchange is through student loans (discussed below).
-Note that all federal loans require students to be enrolled in at least six (6) credit hours or required coursework.
+Students can typically receive federal financial aid to help fund their study away program, nationally or internationally.
+However, studying away can be more expensive than a typical semester at Buffalo State, students may have a gap between their federal and state eligibility and their total cost.
+Students accustomed to working via the federal work-study program should not plan on this source of funding while studying away.
+Eligibility for New York State TAP in contingent on where the student pays tuition and fees, therefore, eligibility is program-specific.
+The most common strategy to fund any shortfalls existing for students studying away is through student loans (discussed below).
+Note that all federal loans require students to be enrolled in at least six (6) credit hours.

-- 1. Direct Subsidized/Unsubsidized Loans: Students that did not already exhaust their loan eligibility for the academic year will be offered their remaining eligibility while on exchange. - Parent PLUS Loans: Parents of dependent students may apply for a federal loan in the parent's name.
-Parents apply by logging into https://studentaid.gov/.
+- 1. Direct Subsidized/Unsubsidized Loans: Students that did not already exhaust their loan eligibility for the academic year can be offered their remaining eligibility while studying away. - Parent PLUS Loans: Parents of dependent students may apply for a federal loan in the parent's name.
+Parents apply by logging into www.studentloans.gov.
 A parent is defined as a biological or legally adoptive parent only.
-Note that stepparents are also permitted to apply for PLUS loans if their information was provided on the FAFSA. - 3.
+Note that step-parents are also permitted to apply for PLUS loans if their information was provided on the FAFSA. - 3.
 Graduate PLUS Loans: Graduate students that need funding beyond their federal unsubsidized loan may apply for the Graduate PLUS loan.
-Graduate students apply by logging into https://studentaid.gov/.
 This is a federal loan in the student's name and the student cannot have an adverse credit history. - 4.
-Private Alternative Loans: Private loans are non-federal loans that students may apply for to assist with their educational costs, including exchange.
+Private Alternative Loans: Private loans are non-federal loans that students may apply for to assist with their educational costs, including studying away.
 Private loans require the borrower to be credit-worthy, or they need a credit-worthy cosigner.
 Students are encouraged to exhaust federal aid options first.

-- Advise students to plan ahead, work as much as they are able in the summer, and discuss the relative costs and aid available before committing to an exchange. - Students with a strong desire to go on exchange but with limited financial resources should consider the National Student Exchange (NSE) program.
-In some cases, a semester at another U.S. university could be less expensive than Buffalo State. - Students should check with the Study Away Office for any scholarships. - > Encourage students to check Banner for outstanding requirements and to accept aid.
+- Advise students to plan ahead, work as much as they are able in the summer, and discuss the relative costs and aid available before committing to studying away. - > Students with a strong desire to study away but have limited financial resources should consider the National Student Exchange (NSE) program.
+In some cases, a semester at another U.S. university could be less expensive than Buffalo State. - > Students should check with the Office of International Education for any scholarships. - Encourage students to check Banner for outstanding requirements and to accept aid.